williamhaley/backup/README.md

 Config files should be located at `/etc/backup/...` and named with a `yaml` extension.
 See `backup.yaml.sample` as a reference.

 Generate an SSH backup key with `ssh-keygen`.
 Move the generated files to `/etc/backup`.
-Reference the private key with the `destination_key` config parameter.
+Reference the private key with the `key` config parameter.

 ## Server